 Does menopause cause mood swings?

-Menopause can lead to changes in your mood, anxiety and lower energy.
+Menopause can lead to changes in your mood and lower energy.
 This is due to the body adjusting to the decline in oestrogen and progesterone hormone levels.
 As a woman ages, both hormones fluctuate and decline overall.
 It is thought that oestrogen has an effect on serotonin which is the ‘feel good’ hormone, so decreasing levels of oestrogen may lead to more mood swings.

 Progesterone decline could also have a negative impact on sleep as it has a snooze-inducing effect.
 Lack of restorative sleep can have a detrimental impact on mood.
 Hot flushes, sweats, joint aches and pains, bladder problems, sleep apnoea and restless legs all take their toll on quality shut eye.
 Is there anything else you can throw in there, I hear you cry?!

 Will these feelings go away?

 To help me feel less worried and stressed, I like going to the gym or swimming in the sea.
-When you are fully focused on the treadmill, sit ups or breast strokes, you are in the moment”
+When you are fully focused on the treadmill, sit ups or breast strokes, you are in the moment.”

 There is hope as hormones do settle and become more balanced postmenopause.
-During perimenopause, when the anxiety can be wholly overwhelming, it is important above all to be kind to yourself.
+During perimenopause, when these feelings can be wholly overwhelming, it is important above all to be kind to yourself.
 Easier said than done, we know!

 Menopause is a very personal experience, so too are self-care and treatments.
 Try different options and keep positive if one doesn’t work for you.
 Go back to it another day and there may be a different result.
 Mindfulness during menopause is a really great place to start as foundation for an alternative way of approaching life.
 The old adage is true – if you always do what you have always done, you will always get what you have always got.

 How can mindfulness help during menopause?

 Vidyamala Burch is the founder of Breathworks, an internationally-renowned mindfulness organisation.
 She is a total advocate of mindfulness and menopause, and how it can defuse the power of anxiety after it helped her recover from devastating injuries to her spine while in her teens and 20s.